📋 How we test

 Choose your preferred color temperature below before starting fullscreen mode:

-Select a white color tone and click 'Start Fullscreen'.
-Scan your panel for darker patches or colored spots.
+Selected tone: Pure White (#ffffff).
+Click 'Start Fullscreen' and scan your panel for darker patches or colored spots.

-A full-screen white canvas acts as an uniform backdrop, exposing discrepancies in how light passes through the screen glass and polarizers.
-Inspect your panel for these three common hardware anomalies:
+A full-screen white canvas acts as a uniform backdrop, exposing discrepancies in how light passes through the screen glass and polarizers.
+It is designed to identify several hardware anomalies:

 These appear as bright, hazy white spots where light is focused unevenly.
 They are caused by localized physical pressure compressing the liquid crystals or bruising the internal plastic diffuser sheets.

-Typically visible along bezel borders.
+Typically visible along bezel borders or corners.
 A white panel helps identify display frame pinching, where parts of the screen edges look darker or dimmer due to structural pressure.

 Tiny dark specs that do not shift when you clean the front glass.
 This indicates dust or particulate entry during factory assembly, trapping debris between LCD layers.